HEY, I'M CLINT BROWNLEE.

 I've been called "The Copywrangler."
 Been anointed "Father Voice."
 Been the creator, and teacher, of brands' voices.

 I've also written screenplays, real estate listings, short stories, lots of web pieces about grunge bands, magazine and newspaper articles (about grunge bands), legalese, B2B, PR, poetry, tweets, you name it.
 For fun, for money, for my mom.
 My employers and clients have been thrilled.
 My mom's been proud.

 But I'm not just a wordsmith; I'm also a family man.
-At just six, my son's becoming an avid reader and, like me, a serious Dodgers fan.
+My six-year-old son's becoming an avid reader and, like me, a serious Dodgers fan.
 (He also helps me up my bedtime-story game.)
 My gracious wife doubles as my editor and voice of reason, helping me sharpen freelance pieces and polish my first novel.
 I'm a lucky family man, at that.

 Yep, diction is what I do.
 I have a keen instinct for the right words, and an eye for complementary design.